A Core Model for Choreographic Programming: CC as a Core Language: Channel Choreographies

-We now show how choreographies in MC can be embedded into the full-fledged CC.
-Our embedding provides an operational correspondence, which we combine with the properties of EPP for MC and CC.

-The communication primitives of MC and CC are different.
-In MC, messages are passed directly between processes: each process knows whom it is sending to or receiving from in each communication step; in CC, communication is between roles in a session channel.
-To translate actor choreographies into channel choreographies, we therefore assign to each process a role syntactically identical to its name, and perform all communication over a fixed channel $k$.
+Defining an embedding from CC to ChC is nontrivial, as the communication primitives of CC and ChC are different.
+In CC, messages are passed directly between processes: each process knows whom it is sending to or receiving from in each communication step; in ChC, communication is between roles in a session channel.
+To translate core choreographies into channel choreographies, we therefore assign to each process a role syntactically identical to its name, and perform all communication over a fixed channel $k$.

-Conditional terms are also not directly translatable, as CC evaluates guards in a single process.
+Conditional terms are also not directly translatable, as ChC evaluates guards in a single process.
 For this reason, each translated process uses two variables: $x$, storing its internal value, and $y$, used exclusively for temporary storage of a value required for a test.